Sweet Guluva: Career

 Sweet Guluva was a barber, aspiring actor and singer before he entered the Big Brother house.
 In early 2025, he entered the Big Brother Mzansi house under the nickname Sweet Guluva.
 Throughout the season, he became a fan favorite due to his charisma, humor, and relatability.
 On 23 March 2025, he was crowned the winner of Big Brother Mzansi season 5 Umlilo, taking home the grand prize of R2 million.
 He is the first Big Brother Mzansi winner with highest of vote percentage at all the time scoring 53.48%.
 He also won R27,500 during his time in the house after playing the Lotto Star Friday Night Arena Games and Robertsons Master Braai challenge.

 Mbele became a sought-after public figure, where he was named the new brand ambassador for Mzansi Magic alongside his fellow top 5 finalists.
 He landed new sponsorship deal after partnering up with the local brand Konke Kuhamba Kahle Clothing.
 Following his win, Sweet Guluva became a sought-after public figure.
 He collaborated with Dove Men Care where they competing in Clicks BroScape Fives Championship alongside Zamani Mbatha, Arno Greeff, Primo9teen, Juicy Jay, DJ Naives and Zola Mcaciso.
-By May 2025, he was named the brand ambassador of All Gold tomato sauce and will be hosting Afrotainment Marquee after 2025 Hollywoodbets Durban July event with DJ Tira, Zee Nxumalo, MaWhoo and etc.
+By May 2025, he was named the brand ambassador of All Gold tomato sauce and will be hosting Afrotainment Marquee after 2025 Hollywoodbets Durban July event with DJ Tira, Zee Nxumalo, MaWhoo etc.

 He was invited to MC major events, including the Durban Music Fest in May 2025, alongside artists such as Sjava, DJ Sox, and Somizi.
 DJ Zinhle announced that she plans to collaborate with him in a song.
 He made his debut song with famous music producer DJ Zintle, Nokwazi Dlamini and NDLOH JNR "titled Sweet Guluva" that was released on 6 June 2025.
 He made his first ever stage performance in MTN Bushfire event alongside Murdah Bongz.
 He begged a role in BET Africa telenovela Black Gold as Tofolux Mthethwa.
 In September 2025, he was honoured as the Best Dressed Reader by GQ South Africa.